ABOUT PHILADELPHIA’S LABOR MARKET IN MARCH 2016

 FAST FACTS ABOUT PHILADELPHIA’S LABOR MARKET IN OCTOBER 2016

-Unemployment: Just fewer than 50,000 individuals were unemployed.
-The number of unemployed individuals fell insignificantly compared to a month earlier but increased by almost 7,000 workers compared to a year earlier — October 2015.
+Unemployment: Fewer than 45,000 individuals were unemployed.
+The number of unemployed individuals fell by 4,500 workers compared to a month earlier but increased by 4,500 workers compared to a year earlier — November 2015.

 The charts below show the percentage changes in the employment, labor force, and unemployment since January 2010 – the year when unemployment reached its peak after the Great Recession.
 In May 2014 employment across the nation has returned to the pre-recession levels.
 Philadelphia County experienced a different recession story – Philadelphia had decreases in employment later compared to the nation and Pennsylvania and the decreases were not as deep locally as statewide or nationally.
 Philadelphia returned to the pre-recession employment levels in January 2010.
-In October, the unemployment rate was 7 percent as the number of residents employed kept pace the growth in labor market participation.
-Employment also increased in October 2016 and reached an all-time high for the city.
+In November, the unemployment rate was 6.3 percent as the number of residents employed increased exceeding the growth in labor market participation.
+Employment increased in November 2016 and reached an all-time high for the city.